admindatahandbook/book/_book/index.md

 and schools.
 The administration of standardized tests was halted by the COVID-19 pandemic and a resultant shift to remote learning.
 At the time, J-PAL North America had an ongoing partnership with the PRDE.
-The response to the interrupted data collection---the implementation of an online diagnostic assessment test--- was made possible by recognizing shared interests among researchers and education officials.
+The response to the interrupted data collection --- here, the implementation of an online diagnostic assessment test --- was made possible by recognizing shared interests among researchers and education officials.
 Although (hopefully) a once-in-a-lifetime occurrence, the pandemic response offers lessons for research-practice partnerships where shifting priorities or new crises may require adaptability.

-The PRDE is responsible for managing around 845 state-operated schools in Puerto Rico, with 292,518 students and 24,240 teachers, making it one of the largest school districts in the United States by enrollment.
-In Puerto Rico, 57 percent of children live in poverty and most children have academic outcomes far worse than their peers in the mainland United States even before the COVID-19 pandemic (McFarland et al. 2019).
+The PRDE is responsible for managing about 845 state-operated schools in Puerto Rico, with 292,518 students and 24,240 teachers, making it one of the largest school districts in the United States by enrollment.
+In Puerto Rico, 57 percent of children live in poverty and most children have academic outcomes far worse than their peers in the mainland United States even before the COVID-19 pandemic  [@mcfarland2019] (McFarland et al. 2019).

 J-PAL North America has been involved in this research-practice partnership since November 2016, when the PRDE was selected by J-PAL as